kanyczka/numpy_snake/README.md

 ----
 - snake.py - function module
 - animate_snake.py - animation of all moves - _snake_red.mp4_ is an example of such animation
-- snake_run.py - short application which collects data and plots graph from many runs of the snake function (like the graph at the end of the page)
+- snake_run.py - short application which collects data and plots graph from given runs of the snake function (like the graph at the end of the page)
+- plot_1mln_runs.py - plotting results of 1 mln runs saved in a file (1mln_np_array_all.npy)
+- 1mln_np_array_all.npy - array with saved results of 1 mln runs of snake(10, 10, (0,0))
 ----
 After finishig the application I checked